cheapsk9/progress-docs/classes/Login.md

         proceed() -- proceed with whatever
     else
         -- failure
+        UI.Window:ShowDialog({
+	        Title = "Error",
-        UI.Window:ShowMessage("Error", "Could not validate key.
-Please ensure you have entered it correctly.") end end)
+	        Text = "Could not validate key.
+Please ensure you have entered it correctly."
+        })
+    end
+end)
 ```